Evaluating thermal expectation values by almost ideal sampling with Trotter gates: System-size dependencies of sampling efficiency

 Here, \(J\) is the strength of the spin-spin exchange interaction, \(\hat{S}^x_i, \hat{S}^y_i\), and \(\hat{S}^z_i\) are spin-1/2 operators at site \(i\), \(L\) is the number of lattice sites, \(\Delta \) denotes the anisotropy parameter, which we set to \(5.0\) in this study, and \(h\) is the strength of the staggered magnetic field.
 It should be noted that the Trotter Hamiltonian \(\hat{H}_\mathrm{T}\) is nonintegrable (integrable) when \(h\) is finite (zero)~\cite{brenes_high-temperature_2018}.
 We randomly choose RPPSs and operate Trotter gates made from \(\hat{H}_\mathrm{T}\) \(2L\) times to generate volume-law entangled states.
 The time step of the Trotter gates \(\tau \) is set to \(10.0 J^{-1}\).
 Since the volume-law entangled states emerge in simulations, we prepare the total Hilbert space and restrict \(L\) up to 20.
 Imaginary-time evolution is performed with the Al-Mohy-Higham method, which is the Taylor expansion based method with error analysis~\cite{al-mohy_computing_2011}.

 Figure~\ref{fig:HeisXXZ} represents the system-size dependencies of the averaged entanglement entropy of initial states and the efficiency that is estimated from 1024 samples of the TPQ states and the RPPSs that are evolved by the Trotter gates obtained from the XXZ chain with and without the staggered magnetic field.
 The entanglement entropy is defined as \(S_\mathrm{ini} = -\mathrm{Tr}\hat{\rho}_A \ln \hat{\rho}_A\), where \(\hat{\rho}_A\) is the reduced density matrix \(\hat{\rho}_A = \mathrm{Tr}_B \ket{\psi_\mathrm{ini}}\bra{\psi_\mathrm{ini}}\) and \(\ket{\psi_\mathrm{ini}}\) is an initial state for the imaginary-time evolution prepared by the applications of the Trotter gates.
 Here, the subsystem \(B\) is the right half (\(i > \lfloor L/2 \rfloor \)) of the system.
 In every approach, the initial entanglement entropy increases linearly with the system sizes: The initial states possess volume-law entanglement.
 On the contrary, the efficiencies of the RPPSs with and without the staggered magnetic field show different system-size dependencies.
 With the staggered magnetic field, the efficiency gradually increases with the system size like the TPQ state method.
 Such an increase is, however, absent without the staggered field.
+These trends are observed in the whole temperature region investigated in this study, as demonstrated in Fig.~\ref{fig:eff_map}.
 As stated in the above, the presence of the staggered field affects the integrability of the Trotter Hamiltonian.
 From the above results, we conjecture that the efficiency \(\eta \) asymptotically approaches unity for the Trotter gates made from a nonintegrable Hamiltonian while it does not for those made from an integrable Hamiltonian.

+Figure~\ref{fig:eff_log} shows the system-size dependence of the difference of the efficiency from unity.
+The shown data suggest that the difference decreases exponentially with the system size for both efficiency-increasing cases.
+Figure~\ref{fig:eff_beta} indicates that similar decrease can be observed at other temperatures.
+According to the error propagation formula